magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/physical_digital_realities/fiducial_markers.md

 # Fiducial Markers

 Fiducial markers in CSP serve as a method for anchoring digital content in physical spaces.
-They provide a visual reference that applications can detect and use to align digital entities with the real world.
-Unlike cloud-hosted anchors, which are virtual points in space, fiducial markers are physical objects that applications can interact with directly.
+They provide a visual reference in reality that both applications and users can detect, and can be used to align digital entities with the real world.

-### Comparison: Fiducial Markers vs. Cloud-Hosted Anchors
+### Fiducial Markers vs. Cloud-Hosted Anchors

-Both fiducial markers and cloud-hosted anchors offer distinct advantages.
+Fiducial markers and cloud-hosted anchors offer distinct advantages.
 Choosing the right one depends on the use case.

 1. **Precision vs. Flexibility**
    * Cloud-hosted anchors provide high-precision localization, often with sub-centimeter accuracy.
 However, they rely on third-party services like Google Cloud Anchors and require an internet connection to function.